 3. Add uncooked quinoa, black beans, corn, fire-roasted tomatoes, salsa, enchilada sauce, and chicken broth (or water and bouillon).

-5. Cook on high for 2.5 to 5 hours, stirring once midway if possible, until quinoa is cooked and liquid absorbed.
+5. Cook on high for 2.5 to 5 hours, stirring once halfway if possible, until the quinoa cooks and absorbs the liquid.

 6. Stir in freshly grated cheese until melted, then serve with your favorite enchilada toppings.